AymericJak/AymericJak.github.io/content/english/projets/appli_Gestion_Vente.md

 ---
 title: "Sales Management Application"
 date: 2022-06-17T19:12:00+02:00
-categories : ["Projet universitaire", "JAVA"] image : "/images/projets/gestionVentesVignette.png"
+categories : ["University project", "JAVA"] image : "/images/projets/gestionVentesVignette.png"
 description : "The purpose of the project is to develop an application in Java to allow a sales company to automate the management of its orders."
 lienYoutube: "null"